Everest Base Camp Trek

 Includes

-• Airport arrival and departure by private vehicle
+• All airport arrivals and departures by private vehicle

-• 2 nights at a 3-star hotel with breakfast
+• 2 nights at a 3-star hotel in kathmandu with breakfast

-• All necessary permits for the trek (National Park permit, Local permit)
+• All necessary permits for the trek (Sagarmatha National Park permit, Local Government permit)

 • 11 nights of mountain accommodation